 4. The right to file with the U.S. Department of Education a complaint concerning alleged failures by Methodist Theological School in Ohio to comply with the requirements of FERPA.
 A student who believes that Methodist Theological School in Ohio is in violation of FERPA in that he/she has been denied access to his/her records, or that he/she has been denied the right to a hearing, or that his/her information has beenimproperly disclosed may file a complaint with the Family Policy Compliance Office, United States Department of Education, 400 Maryland Avenue SW, Washington, DC 20202-5920.

 At its discretion, Methodist Theological School in Ohio may provide “directory information” in accordance with the provisions of the Act.
-“Directory information” is defined as including a student’s name, address, MTSO mailbox number, telephone number, e-mail address, date of birth, photograph, place of employment, employment telephone, degree or non-degree program in which enrolled, class level, dates of attendance, degrees or awards earned (with dates received) from MTSO, educational degrees received from other educational institutions, and names of spouse/children.
+“Directory information” is defined as including a student’s name, address, MTSO mailbox number, telephone number, e-mail address, date of birth, photograph, place of employment, employment telephone, degree or non-degree program in which enrolled, current enrollment (yes or no), enrollment status (full-time, half-time, less than half-time, class level, dates of attendance, degrees or awards earned (with dates received) from MTSO, educational degrees received from other educational institutions, and names of spouse/children.